Chart Color Schemes

 Woronora Heights has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can significantly impact a region's performance like alterations to nearby infrastructure, major projects, or planning initiatives.
-AreaSearch has identified zero projects that could potentially affect this area.
-Notable projects include Sutherland Public School Hall Upgrade, Heathcote Road Koala Protection Fencing, Engadine High School Upgrade, and M6 Stage 2.
-The following list details those most likely to be relevant.
+No changes can significantly influence a region's performance more than modifications to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact this area.
+Notable projects include Sutherland Public School Hall Upgrade, Heathcote Road Koala Protection Fencing, Engadine High School Upgrade, and M6 Stage 2, with the following list providing details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.